ringcentral/ringcentral-api-docs/docs/call-log/quick-start/php.md

 $ php composer.phar require ringcentral/ringcentral-php
 ```

-### Create and Edit call_log.php
+### Create and Edit calllog.php

-Create a file called <tt>call_log.php</tt>.
+Create a file called <tt>calllog.php</tt>.
 Be sure to edit the variables in ALL CAPS with your app and user credentials.
 Be sure to also set the recipient's phone number.

 ```
 <?php